CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

 ![License Administration](./media/configuration-and-administration/license-administration.webp)

-You can check the CompuTec License Server Address in SAP Business One with ProcessForce installed, ProcesForce License administration form.
+You can check the CompuTec License Server Address in SAP Business One with ProcessForce installed, ProcessForce License administration form.

 ![Administration](./media/configuration-and-administration/processforce-license-administration.webp)